Green bird kimono, little white dress, obi belt, Style Imitating Art, Shelbee on the Edge

 I knew right away that I was going to style a green kimono.
 I have a few with greens in them, but this bird print one has the most green and is the closest in color to the shades of green in the portrait.
 Because the figure’s dress/kimono has a white swirly pattern on it, I decided to wear a white dress underneath and leave my kimono open.
 This particular kimono never stays secured properly when I tie it shut anyway so I added my obi belt underneath the kimono, belting only the dress.

 Although the only red that appears in the painting is on the woman’s lips, I added a bit of red to my look to pick up on the red print of my kimono.
 Plus I really wanted to wear my new thrifted necklace with the big red beads.
-I found this beauty at the State Street Market where I also found my adorable wooden zebra and elephant necklaces.
+I found this beauty at a flea market where I also found my adorable wooden zebra and elephant necklaces.

 Staying in tune with the whole Eastern style of the woman’s dress, I put my hair up in chopsticks and as a last minute thought I put some flowers in my hair.
 I didn’t have any white flowers on hand like the ones in the woman’s hair, but these bright yellow ones are the exact color of the sunspots appearing in the grass in the painting.
 My red phoenix earrings from Big Earrings were a wonderful touch in keeping with my bird print kimono as well as the whole outdoor nature vibe of the painting.